anpham6/squared-functions/README.md

 <script data-chrome-file="saveAs:js/bundle2.js" src="/dist/chrome.framework.js"></script>
 ```

 Bundling with inline commands using a 1-2-1 format may cause the generated bundle to execute incorrectly.
 Other configuration methods will create a new file when it finds any conflicts.
+The advantages of bundling this way gives you the ability to debug source code inside &lt;script&gt; elements.

 ### Raw assets: saveTo command